zeltbrennt/adventOfCode2024/README.md

 direction for each position, if a shortcut is created.
 I reused the solution from part 2, since this is more general, but runs really badly.
 To get all shortcuts, BFS from each position.

+### Day 21: Keypad Conundrum (*WIP*)

+Skipping this for now, have an idea witch BFS and caches, but I don't have time at the moment.

+### Day 22: Monkey Market

+Part 1 was straight forward, for part 2 I just brute forced it, after realizing, that I need to check for sequences that actually occur.
+Another approach must be more effective, but that gets the solution for now.
+Runs for about 12 Minutes, haha!

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
 Every year since then, beginning on the first day of December, a programming puzzle is published every day for